pelme/htpy/docs/django.md

 ## Using htpy as part of an existing Django template

-htpy elements are marked as "safe" and can be injected directly into Django templates:
+htpy elements are marked as "safe" and can be injected directly into Django templates.
+This can be useful if you want to start using htpy gradually in an existing template based Django project:

 ```html title="base.html"
 <html>